-The program was developed and presented by Ron Harrison.
-Ron passed away in April 2011 and had asked Dawn Farm to continue this program should he ever be unable to teach it himself.
+The program was developed and presented by Ron Harrison from 1999 until his death in 2011.
+Before his death, Ron asked Dawn Farm to continue this program should he ever be unable to teach it himself.

 Programs will be presented by staff from Dawn Farm Youth and Family Services team.
 The series is coordinated by Ray Dalton, MA, CAADC; Coordinator for Dawn Farm Outpatient, Community Corrections and Youth and Family Services.
-The series is co-sponsored by Dawn Farm, the Ann Arbor Public Schools, the Livingston and Washtenaw Regional Coordinated School Health Program Advisory Council, and the Saint Joseph Mercy Health System Greenbrook Recovery Center.
+The series is co-sponsored by Dawn Farm, the Ann Arbor Public Schools, the Livingston and Washtenaw Regional Coordinated School Health Network, and the Saint Joseph Mercy Health System Greenbrook Recovery Center.